Volkswagen Atlas Seat Attachment Failure Lawsuit

 The second-row seating is designed to fold down for easy access to third-row seats or storage compartment and has three sets of LATCH connectors for securing car seats.
 The presence of these low anchor tether connectors indicates that children should be safely secured in the second row.

 A large part of the marketing for the VW Atlas was its pitch as a “Safe, Family-ready vehicle” which was a “Family hauler” suitable for children with a bold design for “mom and dad” not “mom and pop”.
-Consumers likely paid a premium because of this marketing and reputation as a safe vehicle for families, using the VW reputation of safety and value.
+Consumers likely paid a premium because of this marketing and reputation as a safe vehicle for families, using the Volkswagen reputation of safety and value.

 Though the vehicle was billed as “safe” for families, the seat latch device which is intended to lock second-row seats in place, may fail to properly secure second-row seats.
 This may allow the second-row seats to lurch forward and slam into first-row seats during deceleration or accident.
 This may pose a risk to both first-row driver and passengers and to second-row passengers, particularly if they are children.